 - A service that is easy to use and provides you with all of the features you’re seeking

 Our first bit of advice?
-Think about all of the reasons you’d be looking into a cloud storage solution in the first place.
+Think about all of the reasons you’d be looking into a cloud backup solution in the first place.
 Figure out the things that are the most important to you whether those things are security, reliability, ease of use, or otherwise.
 Start jotting each point down and condense everything into a nice, tidy list.
 Using this list, you’ll have a convenient template to help you decide which service fits your needs like a glove.

 Maybe all of these things are already obvious to you and you’re ready to cut to the chase.
 Ready?
 Alright!
-Let’s start exploring the best cloud storage for Linux!

 SpiderOak is headquartered in Chicago, IL, and was founded in 2007.
 The main selling point of the company is their zero-knowledge encryption, which means that employees of the company have no access to your encryption keys and that your files are accessible by only you.